-The Graduate Diploma course in public health is designed for health professionals who wish to extend and consolidate both practical and research skills for public health practice.
-For this course, students will study a wide range of evaluation processes and research methods relating to public health and policy analysis, economic evaluation, epidemiology and biostatistics.
-This course provides an entry point to the Master of Public Health for those who wish to continue their professional development with further studies.
+The Graduate Diploma program in public health is designed for health professionals who wish to extend and consolidate both practical and research skills for public health practice.
+For this program, students will study a wide range of evaluation processes and research methods relating to public health and policy analysis, economic evaluation, epidemiology and biostatistics.
+This program provides an entry point to the Master of Public Health for those who wish to continue their professional development with further studies.

 Advance your career or kick-start it in a new direction with Postgraduate study at Western.